Karluk Yabghu: Anikova dish

 The Anikova dish is a Nestorian Christian plate with decoration of a besieged Jericho, by Sogdian artists under Karluk dominion, in Semirechye.
-It is dated to the 8th century, of which a ast silver of the 9th-10th century is known, copied from an original.
+It is dated to the 8th century, of which an ast silver of the 9th-10th century is known, copied from an original.

 Anikova dish horseman, Semirechye, c.
 800 CE design.

 Anikova dish, two horsemen, Semirechye, c.
 800 CE design.

 Anikova dish, two horsemen with banner, Semirechye, c.
 800 CE design.